PaulElcampeon/prediction-svc/README.md

   Would add auto-generated documentation using SpringDoc OpenAPI or Swagger UI to provide a browsable and testable interface for the API.
 This would make it easy for developers to explore endpoints, models, and expected inputs/outputs.

 - 📊 Pagination Support Implement pagination for list endpoints (e.g., predictions) using Spring Data’s Pageable interface.
 This ensures better performance and scalability, especially when dealing with large datasets.

+- ⚡ Rate Limiting
+  Implement rate limiting to protect the API from abuse and ensure fair usage.
+This would restrict the number of requests a user can make within a certain time period, preventing overload and safeguarding system resources.

+- 🗂️ HTTP Caching
+  Implement caching of predictions to improve performance.
+When requests for user predictions are made, the service could check if the data is already cached and return it instead of querying the database again.
+This would reduce load times and database hits.
 ---

 🖼️ Diagrams
 This section includes the essential diagrams for understanding the architecture, sequence of interactions, and database entities for the Prediction Service.